- RMIT Saigon South

 This program prepares you for a career in the growing field of robotics and mechatronics – a field that will set engineering trends for the next decade.

-Developments in robotics and mechatronics are reshaping the modern world, with automation and smart devices changing the way we do things in the home, on the streets, in the factories and in the classrooms.
+Developments in robotics and mechatronics are reshaping the modern world, with automation and smart devices changing the ways that we do things in the home, on the streets, in the factories and in the classrooms.

 This degree will put you at the forefront to understanding the electronic, mechanical and smart control components that underpin the discipline.

 You will develop a wide range of technical skills, plus abilities in management, creative thinking, problem solving and communication.
-These skills make our graduates the target of some of the biggest global and local companies, which have a growing demand for highly skilled labour.
+These skills make our graduates the target of some of the biggest global and local companies who have a growing demand for highly skilled labour.